quickdudley/habitat/README.md

 ```

 Once I have a fully functioning application I will add a build target to
-generate an hpkg file; and will also submit releases to [HaikuPorts](https://github.com/haikuports/haikuports/wiki/_
+generate an hpkg file; and will also submit releases to [HaikuPorts](https://github.com/haikuports/haikuports/wiki/)

 ## Unit tests

+Unit tests have two additional dependencies which can be installed with
+`pkgman install catch2_devel vim`

 You can run unit tests with `make test`.